-Thus, we hope that this second online edition of SUKI continues to shed light to the experiences of practitioners working in the field, and offer insights to how new platforms can continue meaningful collaboration, with the hope that we could interact with the ease and warmth of meeting face to face in the near future.
+Thus, we hope that this second online edition of SUKI continues to shed light to the experiences of practitioners working in the field during this crisis, and offer insights to how new platforms can continue meaningful collaboration, with the hope that we could interact with the ease and warmth of meeting face to face in the near future.

 Click the links below to read featured stories from our contributors:

 by Roselle Pineda